cloudflare/cloudflare-docs/products/firewall/src/content/cf-dashboard/create-edit-delete-rules.md

    ![Select operator](../images/firewall-rules-expression-builder-4.png)

    In the screenshot above, note that the **Expression Editor** area displays a text-only version of your expression.
-For more on Expression Editor and the Expression Editor, see [Edit rule expressions](/cf-dashboard/expression-preview-editor/).
+For more on Expression Editor and the Expression Editor, refer to [Edit rule expressions](/cf-dashboard/expression-preview-editor/).

 1. Now specify the value to match.
 If the value is an enumeration, then the **Value** control will be a drop-down list.
 Otherwise, it will be a text input.
 In this example the value _United Kingdom_ is set using the **Country** drop-down list.